Red tegu: Diet

 Being omnivores, red tegus will eat a diverse range of foods, with a focus on animal protein, including small to medium rodents, birds, many insects, and any dead animal they can scavenge.

-Appearance

-As hatchlings, most red tegus display little, if any, red coloration.
-They are typically brownish-green with black strips across their width and several broken white stripes down their length.
-They develop red coloration as they mature; males are usually brighter than females.
-Adult females can reach 91 cm (just under 3 ft) in length.
-Males are significantly larger, reaching up to 140 cm (4.5 ft) and developing large jowls.

 Captivity

-These reptiles are common in the pet trade.
-They can be trained with "clickers" and are known for following their owners around the house "like a dog".
-MacGyver the Lizard is a famous YouTube channel focused on one such red tegu.
+These reptiles are common in the exotic pet trade due to their mostly docile nature.
+Red tegus in captivity can be known to live up to 15–20 years.
+They can be trained with clickers and are known for following their owners around the house "like a dog".
+MacGyver the Lizard is a famous example of one such red tegu.

+Reproduction and Research

+Red tegus have been shown to be valuable model organisms in studies on reproductive biology.
+A 2016 study found that males exhibit a trade-off between investment in secondary sexual traits, seasonally, such as enlarged jaw muscles used in mate competition, and post-copulatory sperm characteristics.